sunil640/Classification-Project-Machine-Learning-/README.md

 # ML-PROJECT-

-It is project based on classification of galaxy star &amp; quares,by applying different machine learning model.
+Hello Everyone,
+Here in the project i m trying to do the classification of different star ,galaxies, quasars on sky-server data set of maxico, with the help of different machine learning classification model & EDA ,preprocessing, & visualization of data is also done, where ever needed in this project.